orfeotoolbox/let-it-snow/doc/tutorials/prepare_snow_annual_map_data.md

 ## Configuration parameters

 The scripts prepare_snow_annual_map_data.py does not take additional argument in itself.
 To edit the configuration, the script must be modified manually with any text editor.
-The section of the script to modified is reported below.
+The section of the script to modify is reported below.

 ```
 def main():